ritvaj/global-sustainability-data-analysis/README.md

 ---

 ## 🎯 Objectives
-- Analyze global CO₂ emissions and deforestation from 1990–2021.
+- Analyze global CO₂ emissions and deforestation using World Bank Data.
 - Compare trends across **income groups** and **population levels**.
 - Build dashboards that are **accessible, evidence-backed, and engaging** for both technical and non-technical audiences.